-Mirror is among the latest wave of "smart" at-home fitness equipment to hit the market in the ultra-competitive world of fitness technology.
-Peloton kicked off the movement in 2014 when it began selling indoor cycling bikes allowing riders to take live classes at home; now its most basic package retails for $2,245, and the company reportedly has more than 1 million users.
+Mirror is among the latest wave of "smart" home fitness equipment to hit the market in the ultra-competitive world of fitness technology.
+Peloton kicked off the movement in 2014 when it began selling indoor cycling bikes that allowed riders to take live classes at home; now its most basic package retails for $2,245, and the company reportedly has more than 1 million users.
 The Peloton Tread, which debuted at CES a year ago, is a treadmill that features up to 10 daily live classes and thousands on demand—for a cool $4,295.

-"At the end of the day, any activity is good activity," says Courtney Aronson, fitness instructor at Studio 3, which offers yoga, HIIT and cycling classes under one roof in Chicago.
+"At the end of the day, any activity is good activity," says Courtney Aronson, fitness instructor at Studio 3, which offers yoga, HIIT, and cycling classes under one roof in Chicago.
 "There's no downside to a technology that will make people less sedentary."

 The Pros of "Smart" Fitness Equipment